-For the purposes of this monitoring exercise the 2007 LDS has been used as a monitoring baseline.
+Therefore, for the purposes of this monitoring exercise a revised LDS timetable, which was published in February 2011, will be used as a monitoring baseline.
 The table below provides a list of the Local Development Documents against their current position and the intended key milestones.